AngleProtocol/merkl-docs/general-information/supported-protocols-and-types-of-campaign/lending-and-borrowing-protocols.md

 ### For Incentive Providers

-* **Learn How to Configure Any Other Lending or Borrowing Campaign:** Are you an Incentive Provider (IP) looking to learn how to configure a lending or borrowing campaign?
+* **Learn How to Configure Any Lending or Borrowing Campaign:** Are you an Incentive Provider (IP) looking to learn how to configure a lending or borrowing campaign?
 Go check this [page](../../distribute-with-merkl/types-of-campaign/erc20-incentivization-campaign.md) to learn how to get started.
 * **Start Any Other Lending or Borrowing Campaign:** Ready to start your lending or borrowing campaign?
 Access the "Token Balance (Create an ERC20 campaign)" campaign creator mode by clicking on this [link](https://app.merkl.xyz/create/hold).

 Since most lending and borrowing protocols issue ERC20 receipt tokens and debt tokens, to start a lending or borrowing campaign, you will need to launch your campaign on the "Token Balance (Create an ERC20 Campaign)" campaign creator.
 For any campaign-specific configuration or to be supported by Merkl, please contact us on the [Merkl Discord by opening a BD ticket](https://www.google.com/url?q=https://discord.gg/jnYfrGxDbe\&sa=D\&source=docs\&ust=1714726869927696\&usg=AOvVaw1loOKjqz9IGEdpNjWsvrmD) to discuss the integration process.